Back in time

 As I post, it’s still St. George’s Day: just.
 According to Wikipedia, St George rose to the position of the primary patron saint of England during the English Reformation.
 I didn’t see many references to St. George today, but I think most people across the country were thinking about the dragon rather than the Pope’s control of the Church in England.

-I am not sure that I would have mentioned it here accept for the fact that a few weeks ago I found an old cassette with copies of the pre-launch test transmissions from 4th and 9th of April 1985.
-I am sure that there’s lots that you can learn from those test transmissions but, what I find most fascinating, is that Radio Shropshire’s first voice, Diane Kemp,1 repeats the postal address in almost every link.
-The phone number is mentioned but, of course, there was no text, email, tweets or Facebooking.
-A few years later, one of my first jobs was answering the telephones for the afternoon shows on the station: regularly speaking to the characters that made up the county.
-It was the primary way to be part of the station, we’d call it interaction today.
+I am not sure that I would have mentioned it here except for the fact that a few weeks ago, I found an old cassette with copies of the pre-launch test transmissions from the 4th and 9th of April 1985.
+I am sure that there’s lots that you can learn from those test transmissions, but what I find most fascinating is that Radio Shropshire’s first voice, Diane Kemp,1 repeats the postal address in almost every link.
+The phone number is mentioned, but of course, there was no text, email, tweets or Facebooking.
+A few years later, one of my first jobs was answering the phones for the station’s afternoon shows, regularly speaking to the characters who made up the county.
+It was the primary way to be part of the station; we’d call it interaction today.
 It definitely shows that our interaction with radio stations has changed massively in 32 years.

-A few years ago I wrote about changes to the Shropshire Radio landscape, when Signal 1o7 launched and Beacon was re-branded to Free Radio, and pondered if bigger names were a blueprint for the 21st century: giving smaller stations a recognisable brand.
-Today, I remain convinced by the theory but, when I last listened to either of those stations in Shropshire, the key bit missing was anything about the county.
-Given Signal 107’s audience share is less than 2%,3 and Free Radio’s share in Shropshire is around 9%,4 have those brands lead to a reduction in local content which, in turn, means listeners tuning out?
+A few years ago, I wrote about changes to the Shropshire Radio landscape, when Signal 1o7 launched and Beacon was re-branded to Free Radio, and pondered if bigger names were a blueprint for the 21st century: giving smaller stations a recognisable brand.
+Today, I remain convinced by the theory, but when I last listened to either of those stations in Shropshire, the key bit missing was anything about the county.
+Given Signal 107’s audience share is less than 2%,3 and Free Radio’s share in Shropshire is around 9%,4, have those brands led to a reduction in local content, which, in turn, means listeners tuning out?
 Or, is it purely a matter of increased competition?
-BBC Shropshire’s audience share is around 13%5 but I am not sure how to read that.
+BBC Shropshire’s audience share is around 13%5, but I am not sure how to read that.
 Is local content important to audiences?
 Certainly, I would hope that Ofcom recognise that BBC Local Radio may be the last bastion of substantial amounts of local information on the radio.
-Isn’t the licence fee there to support content the commercially-funded stations can’t afford to?
+Isn’t the licence fee there to support content that the commercially-funded stations can’t afford to?

 I think BBC Local Radio is nicely summed-up in the words towards the end of my test transmission recordings,